-This is where the biggest difference comes in as women tend to have a more fluid and swing slower than men.
+This is where the biggest difference comes in, as women tend to have a more fluid and slower swing than men.
 The faster your swing and tempo, the stiffer the flex of the shaft ought to be.
-This makes it crucial for you to have a good understanding of your driver’s swing speed and tempo.
+This makes it crucial for you to understand your driver’s swing speed and tempo.

 The flex/speed combinations are:

-- Ladies (L) – low swing speed less than 80 mph
+- Ladies (L) – swing speed less than 80 mph

 - Senior (S) / Amateur (A) – swing speed between 80 mph to 90 mph